 service httpd start

-- Visit the local port 80 to confirm that the web service is available.
+- Access the local port 80 to confirm that the web services are available.

 - Create a test script in PTS and start the stress test.